dkauf42/bayota/README.md

 # Overview

-"OptSandbox" is an optimization application developed for the Chesapeake Bay Assessement Scenario Tool (CAST)
+"CastJeeves" is a utility class with methods for accessing, querying, and parsing source data from the Chesapeake Bay Assessement Scenario Tool (CAST)

-* Version 0.3.0
+* Version 0.0.1
-* This release adapts the data queries to use csv tables generated from the CAST SQL Server.
+* This release initializes the repository
+    (from code originally in the "OptSandbox" project)

-This README documents the steps necessary to get the "OptSandbox" application up and running.
+This README documents the steps necessary to get the "CastJeeves" application up and running.

 # How do I get set up?

-It is recommended to follow this order:
-1) run install from the setup file to configure the python environment with necessary dependencies
-2) run unittests (see below) to ensure proper functioning
-3) run desired optimization experiments

 ### Install